JustusAdam/dynamic_content_documentation/source/module-theming.rst

 Attach function
 """""""""""""""

 Theme also provides a raw attach function called ``theme_dc_obj``.
-Which takes takes an instance of ``dyc.util.structures.DynamicContent`` and a default theme to use as an argument and will compile theme information and attach context variables as described above to the ``DynamicContent`` instance.
+Which takes takes an instance of ``framework.util.structures.DynamicContent`` and a default theme to use as an argument and will compile theme information and attach context variables as described above to the ``DynamicContent`` instance.

 This is mostly intended to be used by other decorators and/or middleware that depend on the theme information or template variables.